Quantify the Return on Your Cybersecurity Investments

 Start by gauging the Annual Loss Expectancy.
 This metric represents the total potential financial loss from security incidents based on a company’s historical data.
 It estimates the financial impact of security breaches without any security investments.

-This approach is distinct from basic ROI calculations because it’s based on assessing the specific risks that a security investment addresses.
-To apply it effectively, you must first understand your security risk exposure and then estimate the value of the assets that the investment is meant to protect.
+This approach is different from basic ROI calculations.
+It focuses on the specific risks that a security investment handles.
+To use it well, you must first understand your security risk exposure.
+Then, estimate the value of the assets that the investment will protect.

 Getting the Most Out of Your Investment